cacoco/codemetagenerator/README.md

 you will continue to add more metadata, e.g., `author`, `contributor`, or `keyword`.

 #### Add
+Add helps with the addition of 3 specific fields: `author`, `contributor`, or `keyword`.
+The command provides a wizard for adding these values.

 For example to add an `author`:

 ```bash
 codemetagenerator add author
 ```

-This will walk you through an interactive session to create a [`Person`](https://schema.org/Person) or [`Organization`](https://schema.org/Organization) author.
+will walk you through an interactive session to create a [`Person`](https://schema.org/Person) or [`Organization`](https://schema.org/Organization) author.
 This command can be run multiple times to add more authors.
 Similarly, this can also be done for adding one or more contributors:

 ```bash
 codemetagenerator add contributor